-- pushd.enable: Enable/Disable the Push Notification feature. - pushd.apns.certificate: Specify the Apple certificate for push notification https requests from the NGCP to an endpoint. - pushd.apns.enable: Enable/Disable Apple push notification. - pushd.apns.key: Specify the Apple key for push notification https requests from the NGCP to an endpoint. - pushd.gcm.enable: Enable/Disable Google push notification. - pushd.gcm.key: Specify the Google key for push notification https requests from the NGCP to an endpoint. - pushd.muc.exclude: list of MUC room jids excluded from sending push notifications. - pushd.muc.force\persistent: Enable/Disable MUC rooms to be persistent.
+- · pushd.gcm.key: Specify the Google key for push notification https requests from the NGCP to an endpoint. - pushd.domains: Supports a separate set of push configurations (API keys, certificates, etc) for all subscribers of the given domain. - pushd.muc.exclude: list of MUC room jids excluded from sending push notifications. - pushd.muc.force\persistent: Enable/Disable MUC rooms to be persistent.
 Needed for NGCP app to work with other clients. - pushd.muc.owner\on\join: Enable/Disable all MUC participants to be owners of the MUC room.
-Needed for NGCP app to work with other clients.

-- pushd.ssl: The security protocol the NGCP uses for https requests from the app in the push notification process. - · pushd.sslcertfile: The trusted certificate file purchased from a CA - · pushd.sslcertkeyfile: The key file that purchased from a CA - pushd.unique\device\ids: Allows a subscriber to register the app and have the push notification enabled on more than one mobile device.
+Needed for NGCP app to work with other clients. - · pushd.ssl: The security protocol the NGCP uses for https requests from the app in the push notification process. - · pushd.sslcertfile: The trusted certificate file purchased from a CA - · pushd.sslcertkeyfile: The key file that purchased from a CA - pushd.unique\device\ids: Allows a subscriber to register the app and have the push notification enabled on more than one mobile device.